Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 • Scheduled micro-batches

-Lambda struggles with:
+Lambda struggles with.

-• Long-running processes (> 15 minutes)
+• Long-running processes (over 15 minutes)

-• Memory-intensive workloads (> 10 GB)
+• Memory-intensive workloads (over 10 GB)

 • Stateful processing requirements